 Use the mirrored display to observe when the knife cuts in [1-TXT].
 Then show a black screen on the HMD for two minutes to allow the SCR to return to normal [2].

-Talent checking display/knife and tone appearing, with display visible in frame TEXT: Participant will hear tone through headset
+Talent checking display/knife and tone appearing, with display visible in frame TEXT: Researcher will hear tone through headphones

 Talent setting screen to black/HMD showing black screen